-We develop strategic relationships with our key suppliers in order to build mutually beneficial and lasting partnerships.
+The Company develops strategic relationships with key suppliers in order to build mutually beneficial and lasting partnerships.
 Engagement with suppliers is primarily through regular contract reviews which take into account not only the supply of products and services but also compliance with the governance requirements of the UK Bribery Act and the Modern Slavery Act.